benwade37/batch/README.md

 This is also network.
 Disclaimers about food hygiene and safety will apply but it is not the responsibility of Urban Bitches.
 The logistics are too difficult otherwise.

+Project Board and User Stories
+In line with Agile methodology, we wrote user stories in the planning and development of our website.
+The full details of these can be found on our project board.

 Wireframes:
 ![Screenshot 2025-03-07 at 14 14 39](https://github.com/user-attachments/assets/8b1bd400-037f-4a51-ba70-84ab178c8e53)